All About Bicycle Gears

 Do you wish you could ride a bicycle efficiently and effortlessly while going uphill, and, at speed on flat terrain without having to pedal vigorously and getting out of breath?
 If you've answered 'Yes' to this, then you would love and enjoy riding a geared bicycle, because gears are all about adding more output to your wheel from the effort you put in at the pedals.

 For most people, the concept of shifting bike gears can be confusing and intimidating, and it can seem simpler not to touch them at all.
-But you won't go very far, literally and, enjoy your ride as much if you avoid using your bicycle gears.
+But you won't go very far, literally and, enjoy your ride as much if you avoid using your bicycle gear.
 Bikes have gears so you can pedal comfortably no matter what the terrain, making your rides easier and more fun.

 Read on to get an understanding of what bicycle gears are all about, how they work, and tips on using them.